David did not say God foresaw his days. He said God wrote them.

 Here is the test of whether someone has understood a truth: what is their response?
 When David contemplates the totality of God's sovereignty over his life — the exhaustive knowledge, the inescapable presence, the womb-formation, the pre-written days — his response is not "that's unfair."
 His response is worship.

-"How precious to me are your thoughts, O God!
+"How precious to me are your thoughts, God!
 How vast is the sum of them!
-If I would count them, they are more than the sand" (vv.
+Were I to count them, they would outnumber the grains of sand" (vv.
 17-18).
 The God who wrote every day of David's life is the same God whose thoughts toward David are innumerable as grains of sand.
 Predestination is not a cold truth in David's hands.
 It is the foundation of intimacy.
 The God who knows you this thoroughly is the God who chose you this deliberately.

-And here is the crown jewel: if the God who formed your inward parts also formed the day you believed — if the faith you exercise comes from a will that God Himself constructed — then your faith is not your achievement.
+And here is the crown jewel: if the God who created your inmost being also formed the day you believed — if the faith you exercise comes from a will that God Himself constructed — then your faith is not your achievement.
 It is His gift.

 Sit with that for a moment.
-The God who formed your inward parts — your desires, your inclinations, the very will you exercise — also wrote the day those desires turned toward Him.
+The God who created your inmost being — your desires, your inclinations, the very will you exercise — also wrote the day those desires turned toward Him.
 That day was not your improvisation.
 It was His composition.

 The pen was never yours.